International residents become Americans at Christ the King School

-Students from second through eighth grade at the private school sung “The Star-Spangled Banner,” “God Bless America” and “America the Beautiful” for the new Americans.
+Students from second through eighth grade at the private school sang “The Star-Spangled Banner,” “God Bless America” and “America the Beautiful” for the new Americans.

 Principal Lila Millard explained the connection she felt.